PGM-Lab/InferPy/docs/notes/guidedata.rst

    :lines: 44

-This mapping functionality can be used for grouping columns into a single
+This mapping functionality can also be used for grouping columns into a single
 variable:

 .. literalinclude:: ../../examples/docs/guidedata/1.py